shahraizali/awesome-django/README.md

 # Utilities

-*Non Django projects that make it easier to work with Django*
+*Non Django projects that make it easier to work with Django.*

 * [Django-manage.py-anywhere](https://github.com/timonweb/Django-manage.py-anywhere/) - Run manage.py commands from anywhere.
 Finds closest to current path manage.py file and runs commands against it.